batmac/ccat/README.md

       --fullhelp            print full usage on stdout
       --selfupdate          Update to latest Github release
-      --check               Check version with the latest Github release -d, --debug               debug what we are doing -M, --mem-usage           print memory usage on stderr at the end -k, --insecure            get files insecurely (globally)
+      --check               Check version with the latest Github release --forceupdate         Force overwriting to the latest Github release -d, --debug               debug what we are doing -M, --mem-usage           print memory usage on stderr at the end -k, --insecure            get files insecurely (globally)